cnizzardini/cakephp-swagger-bake/README.md

 ## Doc Blocks

-SwaggerBake will parse your doc blocks for information.
+SwaggerBake will parse your [DocBlocks](https://docs.phpdoc.org/latest/guides/docblocks.html) for information.
 The first line reads as the Path Summary and the second as the Path Description, `@see`, `@deprecated`, and `@throws` are also supported.
-Throw tags are documented
-using their corresponding HTTP status code.
+Throw tags use the Exception classes HTTP status code.
 For instance, a `MethodNotAllowedException` displays as a 405 response in Swagger UI, while a standard PHP Exception displays as a 500 code.

 ```php
 /**